datarefuge/workflow/docs/describing.md

 <div class = "note">
   <strong>Recommended Skills</strong> <br />
-  Consider this path if you have experience working with scientific data (particularly climate or environmental data) or with creating metadata.
+  Consider this path if you have experience working with scientific data (particularly climate or environmental data) or with metadata practices.
 </div>

 ## Getting Set up as a Describer

-- Skills recommended for this role: in general, Describers need to have a good handle on metadata practices.
 - Apply to become a Describer by asking your DataRescue guide or by filling out [this form](https://docs.google.com/a/temple.edu/forms/d/e/1FAIpQLSfh9YIFnDrc-Cuc0hTd-U37J3D8xw8K7VXmzWkPs6Y5Q0wfVg/viewform).
     - Note that an email address is required to apply.
     - Note also that you should be willing to have your real name be associated with the datasets, to follow archival best practices (see [guidelines on archival best practices for Data Refuge](http://www.ppehlab.org/blogposts/2017/2/1/data-refuge-rests-on-a-clear-chain-of-custody) for more information).